mishtak00/centerfinder/README.md

 # centerfinder

-Clone this repository by running:
+Clone this repository by running the following in the terminal:
 ```
 git clone https://github.com/mishtak00/centerfinder
 ```